What Are Meme Stocks?

 This is just another example of why it’s important to pair Bollinger Bands with other indicators and not use it as a standalone tool.

-Can an indicator somehow provide you clues of a major price swing?
+This is always a fun question: Can an indicator somehow provide you clues of a major price swing?

 The above chart is of the E-Mini Futures.
 I want to dig into the E-Mini because the rule of thumb is that the smart money will move the futures market which in turn drives the cash market.